MusaibParvez07/AWS-AI-Based-Smart-Attendance-System/README.md

 ## 📖 Overview

 Manual roll-call attendance is slow, error-prone, and easy to game.
-This project replaces it with an **automated, facial-recognition-driven attendance system**, built with a cloud-native architecture in mind and a fully working local implementation for fast iteration and demoing.
+This project replaces it with an **automated, facial-recognition-driven attendance system** architected around AWS managed services for a scalable, serverless deployment.

-The system detects and recognizes registered faces in real time, logs attendance instantly, and surfaces the results through a clean Streamlit dashboard — with **AWS Rekognition, S3, Lambda, SNS, RDS, and CloudWatch** integrated as the intended production backbone for a serverless, scalable deployment.
+The system detects and recognizes registered faces in real time, logs attendance instantly, and pushes live notifications the moment a check-in is recorded — all through a clean Streamlit dashboard.

+- **Amazon Rekognition** handles scalable, managed facial recognition
+- **AWS Lambda** orchestrates a serverless recognition-to-logging pipeline
+- **Amazon S3** stores registered face images and captured frames
+- **Amazon RDS** persists attendance records for reporting
+- **Amazon SNS** delivers real-time check-in notifications
+- **CloudWatch + IAM** handle observability and least-privilege access control

-> 💡 **Two ways to run it:** a zero-dependency **local mode** (InsightFace + OpenCV, no AWS account needed) for quick setup and demos, and a **cloud-ready mode** designed around AWS managed services for production-scale deployment.
+> 💡 **Local mode included:** a zero-dependency local build (InsightFace + OpenCV, no AWS account required) is also available for fast iteration and offline demos.

 ---